The Juneau road system ends at Cascade Point in Berners Bay, as shown in a May 2006 photo. (Michael Penn / Juneau Empire file)

 DOT says the contract for electrical planning is not a commitment to construct the terminal.

 The Alaska Department of Transportation and Public Facilities has signed a $1.3 million contract to begin planning electrical service for the proposed Cascade Point ferry terminal.
-The contract was finalized Monday, three days after DOT extended the project’s first public comment period.
+The Regulatory Commission of Alaska approved the contract on Monday, three days after DOT extended the project’s first public comment period.

 DOT said the contract is meant to inform decision-making and is not a commitment to construct the terminal.
 The preliminary engineering work will help the department understand the project’s costs and constraints, DOT said.